fraggerfox/dspdfviewer-port/README.md

 -------

 * The Dual-Screen PDF Viewer was originally written by [Danny Edel][3]
-* Thanks to `trouble` for a machine to do and test the port development and testing out / fixing the port.
+* Thanks to `@ppaeps` for a machine to do and test the port development and testing out / fixing the port.

 License